libktx/ktx/assets/README.md

 assetManager.load<Texture>("image.png")
 ```

-Using field delegate which will eventually point to a `Texture` (after its fully loaded by an `AssetManager`):
+Using field delegate which will eventually point to a `Texture` (after it's fully loaded by an `AssetManager`):
 ```kotlin
 import ktx.assets.*
 import com.badlogic.gdx.assets.AssetManager